 The next Master Gardener Volunteer training class will begin winter 2026.
-Three informational meetings will be held in summer 2025.
 The purpose of the community meetings is to review the goals, policies, and procedures for the Master Gardener Volunteer Program.
-Individuals planning to apply to be a part of the 2026 Master Gardener Volunteer class must attend one of these meetings.
+Individuals planning to apply to be a part of the 2026 Master Gardener Volunteer class must attend one of these meetings listed below.
 No registration is required to attend the meetings.

 The Franklin County Master Gardener program is open to Franklin County residents who are amateur gardeners.